 His research interest focus on the molecular mechanisms by which the malaria parasite is able to avoid host immunity and adapt to changes in the host cell environment.
 He has extensive experience in malaria biology and developing quantitative proteomic approaches along with transcriptional profiling to understand complex biological processes in relation to host parasite interaction.

-Also an active member of the infectious disease inter-disciplinary research group with the Singapore-MIT Alliance for Research and Technology (SMART), Prof Preiser has collaborated with top research institutes around the world and has published over 100 top-quality international journal papers.
+He is the co-Lead PI of the AMR inter-disciplinary research group with the Singapore-MIT Alliance for Research and Technology (SMART), Prof Preiser has collaborated with top research institutes around the world and has published over 100 top-quality international journal papers.

-Prof Preiser has often been invited as an expert reviewer for numerous local/international funding agencies and international journals including Science, Nature Medicine, Proceedings of the National Academy of Sciences and so on.
-He has served as an external examiner for Ngee Ann Polytechnic and has organised a number of international meetings in Singapore.
+Prof Preiser has often been invited as an expert reviewer for numerous local/international funding agencies and international journals including Science, Nature, Nature Medicine, Proceedings of the National Academy of Sciences and so on.
+He serves on the scientific advisory board of the French Alliance for Parasitology and Health Care (ParaFrap) and has organised a number of international meetings in Singapore.

 - Baumgarten S, Bryant JM, Sinha A, Reyser T, Preiser PR, Dedon PC, Scherf A. (2019).
 Transcriptome-wide dynamics of extensive m(6)A mRNA methylation during Plasmodium falciparum blood-stage development.
 Nature Microbiology, 4(12), 2246-2259.